Simple free star-autonomous categories and full coherence: Linkings

-The category $\lf$ is $\intsetp$, the result of applying the feedback construction $\int$ \cite{JSV96} (or geometry of interaction construction \cite{Abr96,Gir89}) to the traced monoidal category $\setp$ of sets and partial functions, with tensor as coproduct.
+Formally, given partial leaf functions $f:X\to Y$ and $g:Y\to Z$ define $\seqcomp f g\,:\,X\to Z$ by $(\seqcomp f g)(l)=l'$ iff there is a finite directed path from $l$ to $l'$ in the union of $f$ and $g$, viewed as a directed graph on $X+Y+Z$.
+The following proposition guarantees that $\seqcomp f g$ is well-defined (single-valued). \begin{proposition}[Unique Path Property] If $\seqcomp f g$ is a composite partial leaf function containing the edge $\langle l,l'\rangle$ (\ie, $(\seqcomp f g)(l)=l'$), then a unique path $ll_0\ldots l_nl'$ gave rise to $\langle l,l'\rangle$ during composition. \end{proposition} \begin{proof} Suppose $ll_0'\ldots l_m'l'$ were an alternative path.
+Let $i$ be minimal with $l_i\neq l'_i$.
+Then $f(l_{i-1})=l_i$ and $f(l_{i-1})=l_i'$, or $g(l_{i-1})=l_i$ and $g(l_{i-1})=l_i'$, contradicting (partial) functionality. \end{proof} The category $\lf$ is $\intsetp$, the result of applying the feedback construction $\int$ \cite{JSV96} (or geometry of interaction construction \cite{Abr96,Gir89}) to the traced monoidal category $\setp$ of sets and partial functions, with tensor as coproduct.
 Thus $\lf$ is compact closed, with tensor as disjoint union and the dual of a signed set obtained by reversing signs.
 The subcategory of $\lf$ whose objects are finite and morphisms are bijections is the category of involutions defined in \cite[\S3]{KL80}, a modified presentation of the fixed-point free involutions of \cite{EK66,KM71}.